richardjj27/RJVMMetaMove/README.md

 ### *$VMListFile*
 - Defines the list of VMs to be migrated.
 This needs to provide the following.
-- `SourceVM` - The machine name to be moved.
+- `SourceVM` - The machine name to be moved.<br>
-- `TargetVMHost` - The target VM Host - just pick any host from within the target cluster and let the destination DRS keep things balanced.
+- `TargetVMHost` - The target VM Host - just pick any host from within the target cluster and let the destination DRS keep things balanced.<br>
-- `TargetNetwork` - The target network.
+- `TargetNetwork` - The target network.<br>
-- `TargetDatastore` - The target datastore.
+- `TargetDatastore` - The target datastore.<br>

 ### *VCList.csv*
 - Defines the list of vCenter Servers (their FQDN) to be interrogated.